This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Antithyroid medicine decreases the amount of hormone made by your thyroid gland.

 - Iodine prevents too much bleeding.

 - Steroids may be given to prevent nausea.

 - General anesthesia will keep you asleep and free from pain during surgery.
-Caregivers may give you anesthesia through your IV, or you may breathe it in through a mask or a tube placed down your throat.
+Healthcare providers may give you anesthesia through your IV, or you may breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.